 - Wastewater engineers help improve both our environment and our economy by helping communities and businesses dispose of waste without polluting natural water sources.
 Until very recently, factories and refineries dumped their industrial waste into rivers and streams (some still do, though it's now illegal).Today, wastewater engineers develop sewage treatment plants that can remove waste products from water, returning pure water to streams and reservoirs.

-- Environmental engineers are in astonishingly high demand as developed countries finally address the climate change crisis.
-Environmental engineers work closely with business leaders and government officials to institute new air pollution standards that reduce harmful emissions from factories without negatively impacting industrial output.
-Environmental engineers also examine the quality of our soil, ensuring that harmful toxins do not seep up through the ground and contaminate crops, animals, businesses and homes.
+- Environmental engineers work with business leaders and government officials to institute air pollution standards that reduce harmful emissions from factories without negatively impacting industrial output.
+Environmental engineers also examine the quality of our soil, alert for harmful toxins that could seep up through the ground and contaminate crops, animals, businesses and homes.

-- Compliance officers work in both corporate and government settings to ensure that local and federal laws are observed in the construction, maintenance, and operation of all kinds of facilities.
-Compliance officers working in the private sector help their employers prepare for upcoming inspections by anticipating and eliminating sources of pollution or substandard construction.
-In-house compliance officers simulate visits from official inspectors, saving their companies significant amounts of money through their proactive approach.
+- Compliance officers work in both corporate and government settings, checking that local and federal laws are observed in the construction, maintenance and operation of all kinds of facilities.
+Compliance officers working in the private sector help their employers by anticipating and eliminating sources of pollution or substandard construction.
+In-house compliance officers may simulate visits from official inspectors, helping a company to understand where its weaknesses are and how it can do better.

 - Construction managers use their engineering and leadership skills to ensure that building projects are completed on time and under budget.
 Construction managers must coordinate the efforts of teams of engineers and laborers to meet tight production schedules.
 They are often the most visible hub of connection between architects, developers, and construction specialists.

-Anyone who provides engineering services to the public must be licensed.
+Anyone performing engineering services for the public must be licensed.
 Certification as a professional engineer requires a degree from an accredited engineering program, four years of relevant work experience, and successful completion of a state examination in the fundamentals, principles and practice of engineering.